tartley/resume/Jonathan-Hartley-resume.md

 ------------------ ---------------------------------------------------------------------------------
 **Canonical**\     The [*Snap Store*](https://snapcraft.io/store) is an app *May 2019 to*\     store for Linux applications.
-I worked as IC on the backend Python web APIs, which *July 2023*\       serve 5k req/s, providing downloads to securely update hundreds of millions of
+I worked on the backend Python web APIs, containerized in LXC, which *July 2023*\       serve 5k req/s, providing downloads to securely update hundreds of millions of
                    Linux devices.
-One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store", which allowed us to decommission other teams’ services as their functionality was subsumed, and converge behaviors such as publishing, versioned updates, risk tracks, etc, to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with diverse public APIs for each artifact type.
+One effort that I lead consolidated code from the company's other types of binary downloadable artifacts to all be handled by the Snap Store, replacing several separate services with a single "binary artifact store", decommissioning other teams’ services as their functionality was subsumed, and converging behaviors such as publishing and risk tracks to be more consistent across artifact types, all while honoring high-traffic SLAs & preserving compatibility with diverse public APIs for each artifact type.

 **IBM Cloud**\     Implemented IBM Cloud's
 *July 2017 to*\    [*security groups*](https://www.tartley.com/posts/illustrating-uses-of-ibm-cloud-security-groups/)